amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 **Thumbnails Layout**

-**Thumbnails Layout** of Instagram Feed WD plugin provides an equally aligned beautiful Instagram grid, consisting of the thumbnail images of the media on your feed.
+**Thumbnails Layout** of Instagram Feed plugin provides an equally aligned beautiful Instagram grid, consisting of the thumbnail images of the media on your feed.
 All thumbnails on this layout are set to have the same dimensions, and you can assign the width and height you like.

 **Masonry Layout**